Seasawher/mdgen/README.md

 * The comments enclosed with an `/-! ... -/` or `/- ... -/` are converted as ground text.

 * Nested block comments can also be handled.
-You can also insert a Lean code block in the block comment.
+You can also insert a code block in the block comment.

 * The inline comment, doc comment and non-comment parts are converted to lean code blocks.